AWS Environments

 An Amazon Web Services (AWS) environment represents the Amazon virtual private cloud (VPC) in your AWS account where engines are deployed.

-Your AWS administrator must create a VPC in your AWS account and configure AWS credentials for Control Hub to use.
+Your AWS administrator must create a VPC in your AWS account and configure automatic or manual AWS credentials for Control Hub to use.
 You then create an AWS environment in Control Hub that represents the VPC.
 When you activate the environment, Control Hub connects to the VPC using the configured credentials, provisions the AWS resources needed to run engines, and deploys engine instances to those resources.

 While the environment is in an active state, Control Hub periodically verifies that the Amazon VPC exists and that the credentials are valid.
-Control Hub does not provision resources in the VPC until you create and start a deployment for this environment.
+Control Hub does not provision engine resources in the VPC until you create and start a deployment for this environment.

 Before you create an AWS environment, your AWS administrator must complete several prerequisites.